 I have ridden all of my life and own several thoroughbred horses.
 In my (limited!!) spare time I train point to pointers and hunter chasers; often having them from youngsters, breaking them in and then taking them through their training.
 I also breed the occasional thoroughbred foal.
 I live with my rescued lurcher Hal, my whippet Tiny Tim and my partner Paul who manufactures saddlery.

 I graduated from The Royal Veterinary College in London in June 2007 and joined Connaught Veterinary Group straight away.
 I joined the partnership in 2016.
 I currently work mainly for our equine department but do still do some companion animal work, spending my days out and about on visits and covering some evenings in practice.
 I have a particular interest in equine dentistry (with my equipment purchases being a running joke as ‘boys toys’ – the hazards of being the only male!) and I am part of the team that covers Wolverhampton racecourse.

-Outside of work I spend my time cycling and I am currently on a fitness drive and spending my spare time running up the Wrekin to try and get the best time in the practice (being beaten by Isla at the moment but not for long!!).
+Outside of work I spend my time cycling and I am currently on a fitness drive.
 I have a wife, Beverly (also a vet at Connaught House) and two daughters, Faith and Constance.
 We live with our pet Jack Russell, Bobbie and our parrot Bertie.